 Waiting to buy coverage can get even more costly when you have a pre-existing condition because your condition might get worse as you age.
 That’s why it can pay off to buy coverage early and lock in a cheaper rate when you’re younger and in better health.

 If you have a pre-existing health condition, you might be tempted to apply for no medical life insurance right from the get-go.
-When you apply for a no medical insurance policy, your insurer won’t dig as deep into your medical history.
+When you apply for a no medical insurance policy, your insurer won’t dig as deep into your medical history or make you undergo a life insurance medical exam.
 So it can be easier to get coverage if you’re not in perfect health.

 So unless you’re looking to burn a hole in your pocket, exhaust your other options for getting coverage before applying for no medical insurance.